ge00rg/website-heroku/README.md

 ### Projects

 All research projects are located in the folder `_research/`.
+They are then displayed on the research page onw below the other.
 Let us look at an example:

 ```yml/markdown
 ---